hsf-training/hsf-training-ssh-webpage/_episodes/02-basics.md

 ~~~
 {: .output}

-This means that ssh doesn't have the public key of ``bastion.desy.de`` which is
+This means that ssh doesn't have the public key of the servername, bastion.desy.de (in this case), which is
-called the "host key" so it cannot be sure you connect to the right server.
+called the "host key".
+Therefore, it warns that it cannot be sure you connected to the right server.
 It's
-usually fine to just say yes, it will only ask you the first time and remember
+usually fine to just say yes; it will only ask you the first time and remember
 this decision.
-So after you enter yes you will get a message like
+After you enter yes, you will get a message like

 ~~~